The fairness of a term must be considered in the context of the contract as a whole. Only a court or tribunal can determine whether a term is unfair.

 - not be reasonably necessary to protect the legitimate interests of the party advantaged by the term, and

 - cause financial or other detriment (such as delay) to a small business if it were relied on.

 Ultimately, only a court (not the ACCC) can decide whether a term is unfair.

 In deciding whether a term is unfair, a court must consider how transparent the term is, as well as the overall rights and obligations of each party under the contract.
-The court may also take other relevant matters into consideration.
+The court may also consider other relevant matters.